|« Previous Article||Home||Next Article »|

 While the WAWD may not be automatically updated, you can still go ahead and post a thread.
 A title should look somewhat like [Issue #??]
 Title, a Title, with a (WIP) tag.
 That just means Work In Progress.

 While writing up your article, remember the big difference between here and C&C: this is a more laid-back publication.
-Informal prose will be allowed in The Smog, unlike some analysis / letters / article.
+Informal prose will be allowed in The Smog, unlike some analyses, letters, and articles.
 A good bottom line of what The Smog will and will not accept is this: an artist once drew a trollface for a Challenge Cup article.
 That was not allowed, and the artist had to re-do the face.

 So, now it's written up, but you spelled Regigigas wrong, five times.
 That's where our group of elite ninjas come in and fix up all the mistakes that were made.
 However, since The Smog is more lenient, some grammar changes that would be made for a C&C article are not made for Smog ones.
 We want it to sound like a friend chatting with you rather than an formal speech.
 C&C would make changes that The Smog wouldn't do in order to keep the voice of the author consistent throughout the article.
 While I am not trying to bash C&C— they do what they need to do for articles that are read as the final source on most, if not all, things competitive—The Smog allows an informal tone in their articles, and C&C doesn't, both for good reasons.